yangyangyang127/RobustLV/README.md

 each direction are extractedseparately via a CNN model and the temporal correlation between frames were modeled with a recurrent neural net-work.
 Finally, we explore the multidirectional relationship offeatures, indices, and directional subbands to optimize thequantification  system.

-The dataset we used can be found at MICCAI 2018 Left Ventricle Full Quantification Challenge.
+The dataset we used can be found at MICCAI 2018 Left Ventricle Full Quantification Challenge, an open source dataset on Kaggle.